rapyuta-robotics/rapyuta-io-docs/hugo/content/7_FAQ/76_account-management.md

 #### Q. I have invited a user to an organization but I am not able to add the user to a project?
 > {{%expand "Answer" %}}
-  The user is not activayed yet in the rapyuta.io platform.
+  The user is not activated yet in the rapyuta.io platform.
 Ask the user to check his e-mail inbox and click on the verification link to comlete the registration process.
 After the user completes the registration process, you can add the user to the project.
 For more information, [click here](/how-to-guides/account-management/managing-users/)
 ​{{% /expand%}}
 #### Q. How can I remove a user from the organization.
 > {{%expand "Answer" %}}
   Only the admin of the organization can remove a user from the organization.
-To remove a user from the organization, go to **Account>Organization** page, and click **Remove** agist the user whom you want to remove.
+To remove a user from the organization, go to **Account>Organization** page, and click **Remove** against the user whom you want to remove.
 ​{{% /expand%}}